dlu-ch/dlb/doc/ex_tool.rst

       Run the tool instance in the :term:`active context`.

-      Returns a result object if a :term:`redo` was necessary and ``None`` otherwise.
+      Returns a result proxy object if a :term:`redo` was necessary and ``None`` otherwise.

+      If a redo was necessary, this method returns before the (asynchronous) redo is complete.
+      After each of the following actions the redo is guaranteed to be completed (either successfully or by raising an exception):

+        - read of an attribute of the result proxy object
+        - exit of the context :meth:`run()` was called in
+        - call of :meth:`run()` of the same tool instance

-      The result object contains an attribute for every dependency role of the tool which contains the concrete dependencies (not only the explicit dependencies as on the :term:`tool instance`, but also the non-explicit ones).
+      The result proxy object contains an attribute for every dependency role of the tool which contains the concrete dependencies (not only the explicit dependencies as on the :term:`tool instance`, but also the non-explicit ones).

    .. attribute:: definition_location